ompanchal05/PythonProgramingEndTOEnd/README.md

 ## License

-MIT — free to use and adapt.
+MIT — free to use and update.

 ---